02-2018GroupRepo/CoinOperatedMachineCompany/README.md

-testing
+Amos Gichero

-# Coin Operated Machine Company
+Coin Operated Machine Company
-Amos Gichero README subject to change

 You have just started a company that operates different types of coin operated machines.
 You will be writing one or more programs to perform the following activities:

 1. Create a unique name for your company.
 Every machine should provide a way to return the name of the company.